This post was originally published in 2019, and last updated in May 2022.

 - If you have access to GetSTAT, you can take this process a step further, and build your keyword list by tracking these keywords and pulling related searches and People Also Ask suggestions from the target region.

-Hreflang tags are used to tell Google what language is being used on a page to improve the results that are being served to consumers that are searching in that language.
+Hreflang tags are used to tell Google what language is being used on a page to improve the results that are being served to users searching in that language.

 If you have multiple versions of a page for different languages or regions, tell Google about these different variations!
 Doing so will help Google Search point users to the most appropriate version of your page by language or region.
 This can decrease your bounce rate and ideally (if you follow the steps highlighted above!) increase conversions by ensuring that your target audience lands on the page that is most relevant for them.